uditarora/ood-rl/README.md

 conda activate /ext3/ood-rl-env
 ```

-- For mujoco-py to be able to detect your MuJoCo installation, you need to set the following env var:
+- For mujoco-py to be able to detect your MuJoCo installation, you need to export following env vars:
 ```
 MUJOCO_PY_MUJOCO_PATH=/ext3/mujoco210
 MUJOCO_PY_MJKEY_PATH=/ext3/mujoco210/mjkey.txt